MY MEETING WITH RAMANA MAHARSHI

 Maugham arrived in Bombay by ship in January 1938.
 On his 64th birthday, January 25, 1938 he was in Madura at the southern tip of India.
 From Madura he went north to Madras, then a few hours by car to Tiruvannamalai and the ashram in turn meeting the Maharshi.
 Then back to Madras and on to Hyderabad, Bidar, and Nagpur.
 By February 26, 1938 he was in Calcutta, then Benares, a short boat trip on the Ganges, then on to New Deli arriving there by March 15, 1938.
 He then returned to Bombay departing India by ship to Naples, Italy March 31, 1938.
 He never went back.
 World War II interupted any plans to do so and after the war the opportunity never re-presented itself.
 As documented in her book and listed above De Acosta arrived at the ashram November 21, 1938 departing November 24, 1938.

-The above excerpt My Meeting With Ramana Maharshi has also appeared in the Sri Ramana Ashram publication The Maharshi, Vol. 4 Nos.
+The above main text excerpt My Meeting With Ramana Maharshi has also appeared in the Sri Ramana Ashram publication The Maharshi, Vol. 4 Nos.
 5 and 6 (Sept./Oct. and Nov./Dec.
-1994) as well as Realization.org citing back to the Ramana newsletter as their primary source --- albeit ultimately sourced back to the same pages and chapters as found in the De Acosta book above,
+1994) as well as Realization.org citing back to the Ramana newsletter as their primary source --- albeit ultimately sourced back to the same pages and chapters as found in the De Acosta book as linked in the previous paragraph.

 Fundamentally, our experience as experienced is not different from the Zen master's.
 Where